Eterea/blender/docs/tips.md

 Here's a step-by-step guide to setting up Subpixel Displacement (Micro-displacement) in Blender Cycles:

-**1. Switch to Cycles + Experimental Feature Set**
+1. Switch to Cycles + Experimental Feature Set (no more needed on 5.x)

-Go to Render Properties (the camera icon).
+- Go to Render Properties (the camera icon).

-Set Render Engine to **Cycles**.
+- Set Render Engine to **Cycles**.

-Set Feature Set to **Experimental**.
+- Set Feature Set to **Experimental**.

-**2. Set the Displacement Method**
+2. Set the Displacement Method

-In Material Properties, scroll down to the **Settings** panel.
+- In Material Properties, scroll down to the **Settings** panel.

-Under Surface > Displacement, change **from Bump Only to**:
+- Under Surface > Displacement, change **from Bump Only to**:

 	- Displacement Only (for pure geometry displacement), or

 	- **Displacement and Bump** (for extra detail combining both) < **Much better this one!**

-**3. Add a Subdivision Surface Modifier**
+3. Add a Subdivision Surface Modifier

-Add a **Subdivision Surface modifier** to your object.
+- Add a **Subdivision Surface modifier** to your object.

-Important:
+- Important:

-Set the modifier to **"Adaptive"** (only available in Experimental mode).
+- Set the modifier to **"Adaptive"** (only available in Experimental mode).

 	- In the Subdivision Modifier, check **Adaptive Subdivision**.

 	- You can leave the "Levels Viewport" low (like 1), as the real detail comes from the adaptive tessellation.

 	- Leave also “Optimal Display” enabled

-**4. Enable Adaptive Subdivision in Render Settings**
+4. Enable Adaptive Subdivision in Render Settings

-Go back to **Render Properties.**
+- Go back to **Render Properties.**

-Under the **Subdivision section** (now visible due to Experimental mode), ensure:
+- Under the **Subdivision section** (now visible due to Experimental mode), ensure:

 	- Dicing Rate Render is set appropriately.
 Default is **1.0**, increase to **2.0** for 4K renders.
 Or even up to **4.0 or 5.0**, specially if Displaced mesh has other animated deformations

 	- Smaller values = more geometry detail = heavier render.

 	- Render > Subdivision > Max Subdivision from > **12** to **8** for 4K renders.
 Or even down to **5**, specially if Displaced mesh has other animated deformations

-**5. Create and Connect a Displacement Map**
+5. Create and Connect a Displacement Map

-Go to the **Shader Editor.**
+- Go to the **Shader Editor.**

-Add a Displacement node:
+- Add a Displacement node:

 	- Add > Vector > **Displacement** (caution: just “Displacement”, not “Vector Displacement”)

-Connect:
+- Connect:

 	- Your Height Map Texture (e.g., from an Image Texture or Noise Texture) to the Height input.

 	- The Displacement node's output to the Material Output > Displacement input.

-Set the Displacement node's:
+- Set the Displacement node's:

 	- Midlevel (usually 0.5 for height maps).

 	- Scale to control intensity.

-**6. Optional: Use Vector Displacement**
+6. Optional: Use Vector Displacement

-If you have a Vector Displacement Map (3D displacement), set the Displacement node to Vector and use an RGB map.
+- If you have a Vector Displacement Map (3D displacement), set the Displacement node to Vector and use an RGB map.

-**7. Render**
+7. Render

-Render the scene to see the fine subpixel-level displacement.
+- Render the scene to see the fine subpixel-level displacement.
 You’ll notice high geometric detail even on flat planes.

-*See TIPS FOR FAST CYCLES RENDERING before rendering scenes with REAL DISPLACEMENT.* Optimizations are needed, specially for 4K

-**Tips for Better Results**
+#### Tips for Better Results with Displacement

 Ideally use 16-bit or 32-bit EXR height maps for best results (avoid 8-bit JPG for displacement).

 You can preview the displacement in the viewport by enabling Viewport Shading > Rendered.

----
+>NOTE: see TIPS FOR FAST CYCLES RENDERING before rendering scenes with REAL DISPLACEMENT.
+Because optimizations are needed with Displacemente, specially for 4K

+### SHADING & LIGHTING - QUICK TIPS
+#### Which objects use certain material?

 **To find out on which objects in our scene a certain Material is applied**: go to the “Material” tab, click on the small arrow to the right of the list (even if it is blank) and choose “Select by Material”.

----

-**To make a material fully transparent depending on surface normals:**
+#### To make a material fully transparent depending on surface normals:

 Material Properties > Settings > Surface > Enable Camera Backface Culling

----
+#### Use “Non-Color” for Normal maps

 **IMPORTANT:** for **Normal Maps** change the Color Space from sRGB (or whatever) to **Non-Color**

 ALSO: After setting the Color Space to Non-Color, don’t forget to plug the normal map through a **Normal Map** node (not directly into a shader's Normal input).
 That node interprets the RGB data as a vector.
 CAUTION: **Normal Map** node (not a simple “Normal” node)

----

-**FIX NORMAL MAPS READY FOR DirectX TO BE USED WITH OpenGL**
+#### Fix Normal Maps ready for DirectX

-If we perceive some strange artifact in Normal Maps, it can be because it’s DirectX-Ready

-To fix, just invert the Green channel.
+If we perceive some strange artifact in Normal Maps, it can be because it’s DirectX-Ready.
+To fix normal maps ready for DirectX to be used with OpenGL, just **invert the Green channel**.

 Use a Separate Color > Invert Green > Combine Color Again

----

-### Caution with normal maps on procedural geometry (with uvs stored at gn level)
+### Caution with normal maps on Procedural Geometry

+#### Caution with uvs stored at GN level

 If we apply a normal map on a procedural geometry (created with GN, for example a Grid) then, do NOT specify the UVMap inside the Normal Map node.
 It doesn’t work on Cycles (!)